k-wrenn/Amazon_Vine_Analysis/README.md

 It seems that the Vine system has a positive bias towards 5-star reviews of video games.
 Due to the much larger number of non-vine reviews versus Vine reviews, a stastical analysis, suchas a t-test, could be done to analyze a null hypothesis of "the mean rating (in number of stars) of Vine reviews is the same as the mean rating (in number of stars) of non-vine reviews."

-The calculated p-value would determine whether or not there is sufficient evidence to reject the aforementioned null hypothesis which would, in turn, determine if the means are statistically similiar and if there is in fact bias towards favorable ratings from Vine users.
+The calculated p-value would determine whether or not there is sufficient evidence to reject the aforementioned null hypothesis which would, in turn, determine if the means are statistically similiar or if there is in fact bias towards favorable ratings from Vine users.